BharatSahAIyak/k8s/docs/developer.md

 1. Building Image for the Service

-    1. Add [this](https://github.com/Samagra-Development/devops/blob/main/examples/workflows/build-and-push.yaml) action in the service reposiotry at `.github/workflows/build-and-push.yaml`
+    1. Add [this](https://github.com/Samagra-Development/devops/blob/main/examples/workflows/build-and-push.yaml) action in the service repository at `.github/workflows/build-and-push.yaml`

         Note: